sandeeppaulraj/machine-learning/projects/capstone/stock_price_predictor.md

 ### Free-Form Visualization

 Given that I am not attmepting to use any other stock's data to predict the next day's closing adjusted stock price of Broadcom, it is conceivable that we can use the same featuers and use it for all other stocks.
 In this way we can perhaps do a stock screen.
 This however would take up a lot of time and processing power.
-I started of thinking that using SMH and Apple Data will enhance the Broadcom data and perhaps give a btter solution.
+I started off, thinking that using SMH and Apple Data will enhance the Broadcom data and perhaps give a btter solution.
 This was however found not to be the case.
 This is surprising; however this is good in anothr way.
-This probably goes onto show that a very large component of my prediction is "baked" into the various features of the stock itslef.
+This probably goes onto show that a very large component of my prediction is "baked" into the various features of the stock itself.
 Lets us take 2 examples

 - Let us say there is a good report about Apple selling more iphones than predicted.
 This will lead to increased volume/incresed stock price of apple.
 Based on market dynamics, investors trying to diversify may choose to buy Broadcom since it supplies various companies.
 So Broadcom will aslo see buying interset and increased volume may lead to increased stock price.
-Thus there is no need to depend on Apple Data
+Thus there is no need to depend on Apple Data.

-- Let us say there is a "sector rotation" and investors want to move out semiconductors stock.
+- Let us say there is a "sector rotation" and investors want to move out of semiconductors stock.
 The whole sector maybe down.
 Negative sentiment from the sector will translate to selling pressure on semiconductor stocks including Broadcom.
 Thus there may be a case to not need SMH data for Broadcom analysis.

 These 2 show that it is possible to make predictions on a certain stock by simple concentrating on data pertainig to that stock itself.
-This is clearly shown by the RMSE which did not improve when i appended Broadcom data with Apple and SMH.
+This is clearly shown by the RMSE which did not improve when I appended Broadcom data with Apple and SMH.

 ### Reflection

 The most important aspect of this project was that I was essentially dealing with time series of data.
 This type of problem is something that I have not dealt with previously.
 This means that we cannot do any random shuffling of the data since the ensuing data point depends on the order of the previous data points.
 The order had to be maintained.
 I had to figure out how to use the sklearn TimeSeriesSplit which is a time series cross validator.
 The example provided in the sklearn documentation is helpful but rudimentary.
 To have this succesfully inegrated into my models was something that I had to spend a lot of time on.
 Afcourse, once it is integrated into the "code flow", it is easy to use this in all the various different models.

 The other important aspect of this project was using various different types of regressors.
 The project was essentially a regression problem and not a classification problem.
 I had to understand and use regressors that I was not previously exposed to.
 It took me a finite amount of time to use Grid Serach CV along with these new regressors, time series split and a dictionary of parmaters to try in my models.
-In the end , i ended up leanring several new techniques and models.
-In hindsight, choosing stock price predition as my capstone was a good decision since i ended up learning several new things.
+In the end , I ended up learning several new techniques and models.
+In hindsight, choosing stock price predition as my capstone was a good decision since I ended up learning several new things.

-The final model and solution does fit my expectation.
+The final model and solution does fit my expectation to some extent.
+I would have liked to be able to make even better predictions.
 With the improvements I mention below it can be used in a general setting to solve these types of problems.

 ### Improvement

 I would have liked to do the following in my project.

 - Allow the user the flexibility to select a certain stock and do the analysis presented in the project notebook on the stock.
 There is one immediate concern that comes to my mind.
 Since Broadcom is a semiconductor company and is a big Apple supplier, i decided to use Apple stock and the SMH ETF data for my analysis.
-These 2 will not be applicable to lets say Southwest Airlines.
+On further analysis these were found not to be necessary.
+However for Southwest Airlines, Oil industry data might be useful.
 I will also need to code up more general user defined functions that can take a stock symbol and dataframe and perform all the necessary analysis.

 - I would loved to have used neural networks and try out LTSM.
-The mian reason for not doing so is becuase I am not yet fully aware of LTSM and i didn't want to use something that i didn't ahve a good grasp of.
+The main reason for not doing so is becuase I am not yet fully aware of LTSM and i didn't want to use something that i didn't have a good grasp of.
 If I had a good grasp of LTSM, i would defintely have tried using it in my project.
 LTSM should give good results for time series data.
-I intedn to try this out at a later date as time permits.
+I intend to try this out at a later date as time permits.

 - Machine learning for stock trading and prediction is getting more and more complicated and fancy.
-I see sentiment analysis using tweet dat also being used.
-I think a better solution will defintely exist if we set up or analysis using more enhanced data points with data from tweets and using perhaps LTSM.
-Thus if my final solution were used as the new benchmark, i do believe an even better solution exists.
+I see sentiment analysis using tweet data also being used.
+I think a better solution will defintely exist if we set up our analysis using more enhanced data points with data from tweets and using perhaps LTSM.
+Thus if my final solution were used as the new benchmark, I do believe an even better solution exists.

 -----------